gsoft-inc/wl-squide/templates/getting-started/README.md

 # @templates/getting-started

+> [!IMPORTANT]
+> This template is structured as a monorepo, which makes it easy for demonstrating Squide.
+However, if you are building a federated application that composes remote modules at runtime, the "host" application and the "remote module" should be in distinct repositories.

 ## Install the template

 To install the template, first clone the template with [degit](https://github.com/Rich-Harris/degit) by opening a terminal at the location you want to create your project: